wallaby-rails/wallaby-rails/docs/convention.md

 Similar to Active Record's naming convention, Wallaby favors **singularization** of the last word in decorator's name.
 For example, `SiteAdminDecorator` is preferable over `SitesAdminsDecorator` or `SiteAdminsDecorator`.

 Following this convention will allow Wallaby to automatically connect the model and its decorator.
-For example, for model `SiteAdmin`, Wallaby will use `SiteAdminDecorator` to decorate it in the view.
+For example, for model `SiteAdmin`, Wallaby will use `Admin::SiteAdminDecorator`  to decorate it in the view.
 Otherwise, Wallaby will fall back to use base controller `Admin::ApplicationDecorator` or `Wallaby::ResourceDecorator` if `Admin::ApplicationDecorator` does not exist.

-When there is scenario that decorator name can't reflect the model name, for example, `Admin::ProductDecorator`, it's possible to manually map `Admin::ProductDecorator` to `Product`, see [Specifying Model Class for Decorator](decorator.md#model_class).
+When there is scenario that decorator name cannot reflect associated model name, for example, `Admin::ProductDecorator`, it's possible to manually associate `Admin::ProductDecorator` with `Product`, see [specifying model class for Decorator](decorator.md#model_class).

 Also, it's recommended to place decorators under folder `app/decorators` for better file organization.